-About the Office of Oil & Gas
+About the Office of Oil and Gas

-The Office of Oil and Gas supports regional public safety and clean energy goals by coordinating the oversight of oil and gas operations and centralizing communication between the community, industry, and regulators in the unincorporated County of Los Angeles
+The Office of Oil and Gas supports regional public safety and clean energy goals by coordinating the oversight of oil and gas operations and centralizing communication between the community, industry, and regulators in the unincorporated County of Los Angeles.

 On December 18, 2018, the Board directed the Chief Executive Office (CEO), in consultation with the Chief Sustainability Office (CSO), the Departments of Public Works (PW), Regional Planning (DRP), Public Health (DPH), and Fire to report on the feasibility of establishing a County Office of Oil and Gas.
 The follow up report recommended that, due to the technical expertise needed for this office, the office be housed within Public Works, but that work be undertaken through an interdepartmental team consisting of CSO, PW, DRP, DPH, & Fire.
 The office allows the County to play an enhanced role in the following areas: